IHomer/docile-charge-point/README.md

 sbt assembly
 ```

+This command produces a `docile.jar` file at `cmd/target/scala-2.12/docile.jar`, which you can use to run docile.

+**_NOTE:_** If you want to use a local version of `ocpp-j-api` make sure the version matches between the `version.sbt` file in https://github.com/IHomer/scala-ocpp/ and the `build.sbt` of this project.

 When that completes successfully, you can run the simulator like this, from the root directory of the project:

 ```bash